Discover Our Mission

 Kelvin – Treasurer, Media, Website

-Before last year he hadn’t ridden a motorbike since owning a little Honda 125 around 20 years ago when living and working in Chiang Mai.
+Before that he hadn’t ridden a motorbike since owning a little Honda 125 around 20 years ago when living and working in Chiang Mai.

-A few months later he got the opportunity to test ride a Thunderbird, and from that moment knew what his next bike would be.
+A few months later he got the opportunity to test ride a Triumph Thunderbird and couldn’t get the smile off his face afterwards.
+From that moment knew what his next bike would be, and found a beautiful LT 1700 the following week!

 Paul joined the Motorcycle Men’s Shed in July 24 having seen the Facebook group and participating in a few rides and coffee mornings.
-Was keen to meet liked minded folks and get to know new faces and enjoy exploring new rides and country towns.
+He was keen to meet liked minded folks and get to know new faces and enjoy exploring new rides and country towns.

 Paul joined the McMs committee earlier this year and looks after the McMs Merchandise and supports the Welfare of our McMs members.
 He really enjoys the Men Shed visits and catching up with some incredibly talented individuals working and supporting their respective sheds.
 Motorbikes are often a great opening for a conversation that allows opportunities to share so many stories and happy memories.
 If any of our members want to catch up and have a yarn, always happy to meet up for a coffee (my shout) and listen – even if just to say g’day.